MIC-DKFZ/AVID/README.md

 - **Perfusion fitting**: Fitting of MRI perfusion data to generate model specific parameter maps

 ### Plastimatch (https://plastimatch.org/index.html)
-Remark: To use this actions the plastimatch tools have to be installed and AVID has to be configured accordingly.
+Remark: To use these actions the plastimatch tools have to be installed and AVID has to be configured accordingly.
 - **DICE computation**: compute the dice statistics for two masks
 - **Image compare**: Voxel wise comparison of two images

 ### RTTB (https://github.com/MIC-DKFZ/RTTB)
-Remark: To use this actions the RTTB tools have to be installed and AVID has to be configured accordingly.
+Remark: To use these actions the RTTB tools have to be installed and AVID has to be configured accordingly.
 - **Biological model**: Calculation of biological models based on dose distributions
 - **Dose accumulation**: Accumulate multiple doses
 - **Dose mapping**: Map a dose distribution based on a given registration